1coderookie/KobraGoNeoInsights/docs/hardware/other.md

 The front door can be opened all across the top as well.
 An additional opening at the top and at the right side lets you access the machine or allows feeding filament from outside - keep in mind though that this will lead to the fact that the heat won't be trapped inside anymore and airstreams could hit the bedplate.
 On the left side some bags for storing smaller parts are applied as well as some belts for e.g. hanging up filament spools.
 I personally use this tent for my Neo which prints anything else than PLA.

-My bottom line here would be: if you plan to use the tent for printing and not just like a better dust protection cover, then I highly recommend getting the one from SainSmart.
+My bottom line here about these two types of tent style enclosures would be: if you plan to use the enclosure for *printing* more demanding types of filament like ABS for example and not just like using it as a better dust protection cover, then I highly recommend getting the one from SainSmart.
 The difference in quality compared to the "generic" one from Sunlu shown above is like day and night.
 The enclosure from SainSmart usually is a bit more expensive that the cheapest generic ones you could get, but the much better quality is worth every buck.
-Sure, the generic one also works, and I used it for printing PETG as well as it was the first tent I got myself.
+Sure, the generic one also works, and I used it for printing PETG as well (where using an enclosure isn't necessary, but it helps) as it was the first tent I got myself.
 When I then got the one from SainSmart and the difference in quality became obvious, I kinda did regret spending the money on the generic one though as it was only 20€ less than the one from SainSmart.
 Judging by the product images being available, I *assume* the quality of the enclosure from Creality is comparable to the one from SainSmart, but as mentioned before the slightly smaller size of it made me not buying it.

 ---